 Nerves of Steel: She's completely unfazed in the novels during one of Autumn's temper tantrums when she pins her to a wall and holds a knife to her eye after the failed attempt to steal the Byakushiki at the Cinderella play.
 Later, after her unauthorized assassination attempt on Ichika after his birthday party, Squall is the one unhappy with her and slams her against the ceiling with her I.S.
 Like before, Madoka barely reacts.

 Removing the Rival: Sees Ichika as the one who stole her place in the world.
 And she almost did it the first time that they meet if it wasn't for Laura.
 Later flipped around when the object of her hatred turns out to not be Ichika, but Chifuyu.
 She even cuts her own face simply because it looks like Chifuyu's.

-Spell My Name with an S: While the Light Novels and this TV Tropes page list her IS as "Silent Zephyrs", the anime used "Silent Zephyrus".
+Spell My Name with an S: While the Light Novel Translations and this TV Tropes page list her IS as "Silent Zephyrs", the Anime (and apparently the CHOCO volume reprint) used "Silent Zephyrus".

 The Worf Effect: Her Silent Zephyrs suit, which for most of the season is extremely overpowered and outmatches everyone at the I.S. academy, is effortlessly torn to shreds by Tabane Shinonono with her bare hands.

 Tragic Keepsake: She keeps a locket that is quite valuable to her, but we have yet to see exactly what's in it.
 In the final episode, we get a glance of it open from an oblique angle, and for whatever bizarre reason, it's a picture of Ichika in it.